leonardo5621/terraform-kafka-perf-test/README.md

 - A valid kubernetes context.
 - A kubernetes configuration file to allow the communication with the cluster.

-The `.env.example` contains a sample of the necessary environment variables you must include to your environment
+The `.env.example` contains a sample of the necessary environment variables.

 ## What this project has achieved